sindresorhus/ps-list/readme.md

 > Get running processes

 Works on macOS, Linux, and Windows.
+Windows ARM64 is not supported yet.

 ## Install